mohrmz/mohrmz/README.md

 - 👋 Hi, I’m Mohammad Ramezani
+- 🎓 I graduated from Iran University of Science and Technology with a master's degree in software
-- 👀 I’m interested in Web and C#
+- 👀 I’m interested in software engineering and Artificial Intelligence
-- 🌱 I’m currently learning BDD And TDD
+- 🌱 I’m currently learning Microservice Architecture And I have Asp.net core, TDD, BDD And DDD programming skills
-- 💞️ I’m looking to collaborate on ASP.net Core BackEnd develop
+- 💞️ I’m looking to collaborate on ASP.net Core Backend develop
 - 📫 How to reach me : mohammad0ramezani@gmail.com

 <!---